GreatWizard/reliure/README.md

 # Overridden configuration for pdf format
 pdf:
   coverImage: ../cover-pdf.jpg
-  # fourth cover option is only used by pdf
+  # fourth cover option is only used by pdf format
   fourthCoverImage: ../fourth-cover-pdf.jpg
   metadata:
     identifier: 'urn:isbn:1234567890167'
     rights: 'ISBN: 123-4-5678901-6-7'
-  # latex packages option is only used by pdf
+  # latex packages option is only used by pdf format
   latexPackages:
     - '[frenchb]{babel}'
 ```